Ley shadow ministry

-The shadow ministry of Sussan Ley is the shadow cabinet of Australia since May 2025, serving in opposition to the Albanese government.
-The shadow ministry is the Opposition's alternative to the Albanese ministry, which was sworn in on 13 May 2025.
-The shadow ministry was first appointed by Sussan Ley following her election as Leader of the Liberal Party and Leader of the Opposition also on 13 May 2025.
+The shadow ministry of Sussan Ley was the shadow ministry from 2025 to 2026, in opposition to the Albanese government.
+The shadow ministry was the Opposition's alternative to the Albanese ministry, which was sworn in on 13 May 2025.
+The shadow ministry was first appointed by Sussan Ley following her election as leader of the Liberal Party and leader of the opposition on 13 May 2025, and came to an end in the 2026 Liberal Party leadership spill on 13 February 2026.